tahiry-dev/private-events/README.md

 # Private Events

-> This Application allow you to create and attend events
+> This Application allows you to create and attend events

 Only logged_in user could attend or create an Event